hmynssen/hmynssen/README.md

-- Currently focused on my master deegree in physics at UFRJ
+- Currently focused on my phd

 - Scientific computation, usually implementing physical models
 - Love images and statistcs!
-- And acquisition methods...
-MRI, Ultrasound, pictures... :)

 <!---
 hmynssen/hmynssen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.